tundish/blue_monday_78/justin_19780116_fired/anguish.rst

 [NOTES]_

     The head and shoulders of |BARMAN_FIRSTNAME| |BARMAN_SURNAME| rise slowly above the level of the counter top.
-He emerges up the cellar steps at a resigned pace.
+He emerges from the cellar steps at a resigned pace.

     His eyes are attracted, like a magpie, to an object on the bar.
 It is